 Weight training is designed to enhance the student's knowledge and practices regarding the basic techniques of weight training using weight machines and free weights.
 May be repeated for up to three (3) credits.
-AC stability.
-Students will also be introduced to basic breath work and meditation practices to enhance stress relief and focus.
-Students will be exposed to the relationship between the mind and body and the role yoga can play in promoting lifelong health.
+AC

-PEH 135 Begining Yoga 1 (0/22)
+PEH 135 Beginning Yoga 1 (0/22)